the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-definition.md

 * Compare your source code against the author's [source code](https://bit.ly/3QVhIlK).
   * Recap all the [source code changes from this section](https://bit.ly/3eX5hZi).
-  * Optional: If you are using TypeScript, check out the author's source code [here](https://bit.ly/3STeJfd).
+  * Optional: If you are using TypeScript, check out Robin's source code [here](https://bit.ly/3STeJfd).
 * Optional: Read more about [JavaScript arrow functions](https://mzl.la/3BYCOcp).
 * Familiarize yourself with arrow functions with block body and explicit return and concise body without return (implicit return).
 * Optional: [Leave feedback for this section](https://forms.gle/iWSchmqasbZUWUpT8).